pathasaradi/code_deploy_demo_autoscaling/README.md

 **Note:** Scripts under the scripts folder does not require steps like stop/start of apache server.
 It's just added to demonstrate the use of `appspec.yaml` file

 For the detailed steps involved in the deployment process, please refer the blog post published in [devopsage](https://devopsage.com) website.

+## Keys files,
+- `web` folder contains the simple index.html file which is to be deployed in apache server
+- `scripts` folder contains all the `shell` scripts used in `appspec.yml` file
+- `userData.sh` scripts is passed at the time of launching the instance to install aws cli and installing the `codedeploy agent`